Gap sequences and Topological properties of Bedford-McMullen sets: Definitions, notations and main results

 which gives the box dimension formula for fractal squares.
 The formula for $n>m$ indicates that the box dimension depends not only on $N$ but also on $M$.
 Thus, moving a rectangle to an empty row (or creating a new empty row) will change the dimension, which is different to self-similar construction.
 Here, given $j\in \{0,1,\ldots,m-1\}$, the $j$-th row is called \emph{empty} if $\#\{i: (i,j)\in \D\}=0$.

 There is a special class of Bedford-McMullen sets whose geometric structure is different to others.
 Let $E$ be a Bedford-McMullen set.
-We say $E$ is \emph{linear} if one of the following properties is satisfied: \begin{itemize} \item there exists $\A\subset\{0,1,\ldots,n-1\}$ such that $\mathcal{D}= \A\times\{0,1,\ldots,m-1\}$; \item there exists $\B\subset \{0,1,\ldots,m-1\}$ such that $\mathcal{D}= \{0,1,\ldots,n-1\}\times \B $. \end{itemize} We remark that in the case that $E$ is linear, it has uniform fibres, hence, its Hausdorff and box dimensions are equal.
-We say $E$ is \emph{nonlinear} if $E$ is not linear.
-The set $E_3$ in Figure~\ref{McMfig} is linear and satisfies the first property in the definition.
+We say $E$ is \emph{simple} if one of the following properties is satisfied: \begin{itemize} \item there exists $\A\subset\{0,1,\ldots,n-1\}$ such that $\mathcal{D}= \A\times\{0,1,\ldots,m-1\}$; \item there exists $\B\subset \{0,1,\ldots,m-1\}$ such that $\mathcal{D}= \{0,1,\ldots,n-1\}\times \B $. \end{itemize} We remark that in the case that $E$ is simple, it has uniform fibres, hence, its Hausdorff and box dimensions are equal.
+See section~5 for the definition of uniform fibres.
+We say $E$ is \emph{normal} if $E$ is not simple.
+The set $E_3$ in Figure~\ref{McMfig} is simple and satisfies the first property in the definition.